andrewstepanets/aws-crud-auth-cdk/README.md

 ### Step 5 – Integration and UI
 - Extend the frontend with basic UI for viewing and editing scenarios
 - Connect frontend to the authenticated API
 - Complete end-to-end CRUD flow

+---

+### Step 6 – Testing (optional)

+- Add basic unit tests for Lambda handlers using Vitest
+- Validate request and response contracts

+---

 ## Current status